CodeWizardRakesh/tensorflow-cuda-setup/README.md

 - **Windows OS**: Ensure your system has a compatible NVIDIA GPU.
 - **Anaconda**: Recommended for managing Python environments

-## 1. Install Anaconda (If not installed)
+## 1.Install Anaconda (If not installed)
 Anaconda is a package manager that helps you manage your Python environments and dependencies.
 If you don't have Anaconda installed, [download it here](https://www.anaconda.com/download).
-Provide email
+Provide email to download Distribution.

+## 2.Set Up a Conda Environment
+### a.Create a Conda environment